onetep-devel/documentation/spectral_function_unfolding.rst

      (:math:`\AA^{-1}`), and the index of the k-point (from 1 to the total number of considered k-points).

-   | After the final output file has been obtained, one can use a
+   | After the final output file has been obtained, one can discretize
-     discretisation script (should be found on the ONETEP webside, in the utilities section), in order to obtain a file that is ready to plot with gnuplot.
+     the result by convolving with a gaussian with a suitably-chosen width (perhaps try something around 0.05eV) in order to obtain a E(k) file that is ready to plot with gnuplot.

 -  | The integer keyword ``BSUNFLD_NUM_EIGENVALUES`` controls the number of eigenvalues (above and below the Fermi level) for which the spectral function is calculated.